-The mainboard provides jumpers for setting some mainboard functions.
-This section will explain how to change the settings of the mainboard functions using the jumpers.
+The mainboard provides jumpers for setting some mainboard's functions.
+This section will explain how to change the settings of the mainboard's functions through the use of the jumpers.

-Clear CMOS: CLEAR CMOS
+Clear CMOS: CLEAR\CMOS

 The onboard CMOS RAM stores system configuration data and has an onboard battery power supply.
 The long-life battery has a lifetime of at least 5 years.
 If you want to clear the system configuration data from the CMOS RAM, use the CLEAR\CMOS (Clear CMOS jumper).
-You can clear the CMOS by shorting 1-2 pin while the system is off.
+You can clear the CMOS by shorting pins 1 and 2 while the system is off.
 Then return it to the 2-3 pin position.
 Shorting the jumper while the system is on will damage the mainboard.
+The default position of the jumper is on pins 2 and 3.